 Variable configurations of Sound of Yell opened for the Alasdair Roberts’ Trio on the Pangs promo tour, with Jones fronting Sound of Yell singing and playing acoustic guitar before switching to bass to play in the trio.
 Roberts, in exchange, played hurdy-gurdy with Sound of Yell.

-The hurdy-gurdy is one instrument that makes no appearance on Pangs, but Roberts plays a range of guitars, both acoustic and electric, as well sparing synth and metallophone; Jones plays both upright and electric basses and various keyboards; and Tom Crossley, Rafe Fitzpatrick and Jessica Kerr add the textures of flute, fiddle and strings.
+The hurdy-gurdy is one instrument that makes no appearance on Pangs, but Roberts plays a range of guitars, both acoustic and electric, as well as synth and metallophone; Jones plays both upright and electric basses and various keyboards; and Tom Crossley, Rafe Fitzpatrick and Jessica Kerr add the textures of flute, fiddle and strings.

 That’s most obvious, perhaps, on albums like Spoils (2009) and A Wonder Working Stone (2015), which Roberts alternates with collections of traditional material (cf. 2010’s Too Long in This Condition).
 Pangs belongs among the former, but, as with 2015’s solo Alasdair Roberts, there’s a more intimate caste to new songs such as “No Dawn Song” and “Wormwood and Gall”, and themes of ageing and mortality outweigh those that ruminate on the uncanny or esoteric.